HariKarumuri/libkafkahelper/README.md

 ### Example Usage

-Here’s how you can use `KafkaServiceManager` in your application:
+Here’s how you can use `KafkaServiceManager` in our application:

 ```cpp
 #include <iostream>